joav12/CP5Front/README.md

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

-pnpm i
+npm i

-pnpm dev
+npm dev

-Voce ta na parte 4:https://nextjs.org/learn/dashboard-app/creating-layouts-and-pages
+Voce ta na parte 5:https://nextjs.org/learn/dashboard-app/navigating-between-pages